emotional-cities/byteroad-workshop/README.md

 An SDI is a set of tools and methodologies for storing and facilitating the use of geospatial data.
 The SDI of eMOTIONAL Cities favours using open source tools and open standards for data and service formats.

 When we talk about standards, it's helpful to distinguish between two different categories:

-Data: the formats by which data is stored in a computer: they can indicate a file with a particular format or a database.
+* **Data**: the formats by which data is stored in a computer: they can indicate a file with a particular format or a database.
-Services: the standards by which data is shared and made accessible (which is not the same as giving access to raw data).
+* **Services**: the standards by which data is shared and made accessible (which is not the same as giving access to raw data).

 For *geospatial data*, the most popular formats are: